-The Metatron NLS body scan revealed what was suspected: an electrolyte imbalance such as low calcium, and low potassium.
-It also confirmed weak digestion and adrenal stress, but Emma’s heart looked normal.
+Apart from electrolyte imbalances such as low calcium, and low potassium, the patient had weak digestion and adrenal stress, but Emma’s heart looked normal.
 That was until we looked closer at the pathogens.
-Emma had a high level of Human Cytomegalovirus (HCMV) in the tissue of each body organ that was checked.
-This included the stomach, lungs, uterus, liver, and her heart.
+Emma had a high level of Human Cytomegalovirus (HCMV) in the body organ .

 Infection with HCMV continues to be a major threat for pregnant women due to complications.
 Emma has said that she wants to be a mum one day.
 The symptoms for the child may be severe, including vision and hearing loss, small head size, weakness and difficulty using muscles, problems with coordination, and seizures.

 The mode of HCMV transmission is presumed to occur through bodily fluids.
 Infection requires close, intimate contact with a person secreting the virus in their saliva, urine, or other bodily fluids.
 Other than being transmitted sexually, it can also occur via breast milk, through receiving transplanted organs, or blood transfusions.
 Although HCMV is not highly contagious, it has been shown to spread in households and among young children in day care centres.